 Urquhart Castle Scotland is well indicated

 I arrived too late the visit Urquhart Castle.
-So I looked for places to see it from the outside.
-Along the parking there are many trees but a few holes allow you to see the ruins with the loch Ness behind.
-You will just have to wait for your turn as there are not many holes (as least when I visited).
+So, I looked for places to see it from the outside.
+Along the carpark there are many trees, but a few openings allow you to see the ruins with the loch Ness behind them.
+You will just have to wait for your turn as there are not many openings (as least when I visited).

 Here are a few shots: